DerGuru/The-Resonant/New Chapters/01 - Part1/P1-10_Learning_Curve.md

 And in that moment, sitting in his small apartment with a cracked mug and an impossible AI, Jason felt something he hadn't felt in years:

-Like he was exactly where he was supposed to be.
+The joy and certainty that he was exactly where he was supposed to be.